I play my very first computer game in my dad's office. Warcraft Orcs and Humans quickly makes video games become one of my hobbies.

 I took on a PhD at Heriot-Watt University researching how to keep children with autism safe online.

-I realised that my PhD was not for me any longer and decided to move on to a new career on the 19th of January 2017 at Maglabs.
+I realised that my PhD was not for me any longer and needed to get a job which paid enough for me to move out and decided to move on to a new career on the 19th of January 2017 at Maglabs.

 I left Maglabs and went to work briefly for DH Systems before leaving that and starting my own business, Jambour Digital.